mwstowe/crowtdiscordbot/README.md

 7. Set how often to trim the database with `DB_TRIM_INTERVAL_SECS` (defaults to 3600 seconds / 1 hour)
 8. Configure Gemini API rate limits with `GEMINI_RATE_LIMIT_MINUTE` and `GEMINI_RATE_LIMIT_DAY` fields
 9. For database functionality, add MySQL credentials
-10. For Google search functionality, add Google API key and Search Engine ID
-11. To enable/disable Google search, set `GOOGLE_SEARCH_ENABLED` to "true" or "false" (defaults to "true")
+10. To enable/disable Google search, set `GOOGLE_SEARCH_ENABLED` to "true" or "false" (defaults to "true")
-12. For AI responses, add Gemini API key
+11. For AI responses, add Gemini API key

 ## Available Commands